Course Orientation

 Each module consists of an online test.
 If you feel confident, you can take the test right away and hopefully you'll pass it.

-If don't feel all that confident, or you don't pass it the first time, then you may want to review the Learning Outline provided in the module.
-Each review outline summarizes some of the main points and helps you find what you need in a textbook to get ready for the test.
+If you don’t feel all that confident, or you don’t pass it the first time, then you may want to review the Review Outline provided in the module.
+Each Review Outline summarizes some of the main points and helps you find what you need to get ready for the test.

 When you pass the test in the first module, the test in the second module is "unlocked" and you can now take that test.
 You cannot skip ahead . . . you must pass each module test to get to the next one.
 When you pass the last module test, the final exam will be "unlocked" and you are ready to finish the course!